jagel/documentation/kubernetes/yaml-fundamentals.md

 # YAML Fundamental

-- Oiriginally named YAML because it stands fors Yet Another Markup Language, but nowadays it's called YAML ain't markup language
+- Oiriginally named YAML because it stands for: Yet Another Markup Language, but nowadays it's called YAML ain't markup language
 - Text file compose of maps and lists
-- Identation matter to e consistent
+- Identation matter to be consistent
 - Always use spaces

 ## Maps: